30+ Cottage Flowers To Grow And Love

 Foxglove

-Foxglove are often seen peppering wild country hills with their bold colors of purple, white and yellow.
-Tall and elegant, foxglove can grow in shade or sun, and add height to the cottage flower garden.
+Peppering wild country hills with their bold colors of purple, white and yellow, foxglove are an iconic cottage flower.
+Tall and elegant, foxglove can grow in shade or sun.
 A word of warning- foxglove flowers are toxic when ingested, so you may want to avoid this flower if you have small children underfoot.

 Shasta Daisies